 “What the Void Can Hold” on display in Marxhausen Gallery

-“What the Void Can Hold,” the newest art exhibition at Concordia’s Marxhausen Gallery, will open Nov.
-3. An opening reception for the exhibition is set for 1-3 p.m. on Nov.
-10, with a gallery talk by Alex Priest at 2 p.m. in the Thom Leadership Education Center auditorium.
-Priest is guest curator of the show and he serves as the exhibition assistant at the Bemis Center for Contemporary Art in Omaha, Neb.
-The exhibit will run through Dec.
+“What the Void Can Hold,” an art exhibition in Concordia’s Marxhausen Gallery, opened Nov.
+3. An opening reception for the exhibition was held Nov.
+10, with a gallery talk by Alex Priest in the Thom Leadership Education Center auditorium.
+Priest was guest curator of the show and serves as the exhibition assistant at the Bemis Center for Contemporary Art in Omaha, Neb.
+The exhibit ran through Dec.
 18.

 “What the Void Can Hold” was designed by Priest from works found in Concordia’s permanent collection of more than 300 pieces of paper media art.